dalenewman/Cfg-NET/README.md

 }
 </pre>

-Let's take a break from our scenario and learn a bit more about validation.
+If you set default values, you never have to worry about a property being `null`.
+Moreover, you never have to worry about a list being `null`; all lists decorated with the `Cfg` attribute are initialized.

-##Validation
+##Validation &amp; Modification
 Cfg-NET metadata and types offer some validation.
 If it's not enough, you have three ways to customize it:

 1. Overriding Validate()